kmzbrnoI/mtbbus-protocol/modules/unis.md

    - ...
    Each input has 16 values of input delay. `0`=0.0s, `1`=0.1s, `2`=0.2s, ...,
    `15`=1.5s.
-3. 1 byte mask, which servo outputs are active
+3. 1 byte mask indicating which servo outputs are active
    - `0b00654321`, 1 = output active, 0 = output disabled
 4. 12 bytes for servo positions
    - 1 byte value for servo 1 position 1
    - 1 byte value for servo 1 position 2
    - 1 byte value for servo 2 position 1
    - ...
-   Valid range is 0 - 255.
+   Valid range is 0-255.
-   Value 0 means servo pulse 399 us.
+   0 = servo pulse is 399 us.
-   Value 255 means servo pulse 2613 us.
+   255 = servo pulse 2613 us.
-   Value 127 means servo pulse 1502 us - center position.
+   127 = servo pulse 1502 us (center position).
-   Recomanded limits for pulse duration is 500 - 2500 us.
+   Recommended limits for pulse duration is 500 - 2500 us.
 5. 6 bytes for servo speed
    - speed for servo 1
    - speed for servo 2
    - ...
    Speed 1 is slowest (1.56 positions/second).
 Speed 255 is fastest (797 positions/second).

 When input goes to logical 0, it must remain in this state for *input keep delay* to consider the input as logical 0.
 Only after the time input changed event is reported to master board.